MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

 If you see a message about being in "detached HEAD" state, you can safely ignore it.
 The message just means that you checked out a tag.

-Here's the file structure of the application with important files and directories:
+Here's the file structure of the application, with important files and directories:

 ```
 java-app